Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-The proof of the case $t=0$ follows from a simple modification of the arguments below as in Theorem 2 in Gin\'{e} and Nickl (2008), so we omit it.
-[In this case, one defines $j^*$ as $j_{\max}$ if $t=0$ so that only the case $\hat j_n \le j^*$ has to be considered.]
+\begin{pf*}{Proof of (\ref{sup0}) and (\ref{sup})} The proof of the case $t=0$ follows from a simple modification of the arguments below as in Theorem 2 of \cite{2009aGin}, so we omit it.
+(In this case, one defines $j^*$ as $j_{\max}$ if $t=0$ so that only the case $\hat j_n \le j^*$ has to be considered.)
+For $t>0$, define $j^*:=j(p_0)$ by the balance equation Using the results from (I), it is easily verified that $2^{j^*} \simeq (n/\log n))^{1/(2t+1)}$ if $p_0 \in\mathsf C^t(\mathbb R)$ for some $0<t\leq r$ and that is the rate of convergence required in (\ref{sup}).